commanded/commanded/README.md

 end
 ```

+### Command handlers

 Implement the `Commanded.Commands.Handler` behaviour consisting of a single `handle/2` function.

 It receives the aggregate root and the command to be handled.
-It must return the aggregate root.
+It must return an `{:ok, aggregate_root}` tuple on success, otherwise an `{:error, reason}` tuple on failure.

 ```elixir
 defmodule OpenAccountHandler do